steven-martin/continuously-mac-api/README.md

 # Continuously Mac: API

-An API for the Continuously Mac news website and iOS app.
+An API for the Continuously Mac news [webapp](https://github.com/steven-martin/continuously-mac-webapp) and iOS app.

 ## Features